-A course of [MA151 trade name] lasts 3 consecutive days.
+A course of [MA131 trade name] lasts 3 consecutive days.
 Take one dose on each day.
-The number of tablets for a full dose will depend on the patient's body weight, but they should all be taken together.
 You should try to take the dose at about the same time on each of the three days.

 The daily dose depends on the patient's body weight.
 Your health care provider should have prescribed a dose that is appropriate for your weight or your child's weight as follows: